alialfredji/s3-node-v1/README.md

 `AWS_REGION`
 `AWS_S3_BUCKET_NAME`

-Create a `.env.local` and specify your credentials their.
+Create a `.env.local` file and specify your credentials their.
 When the server boot it will pick up the variables and pass them down to your `AWS S3 Client`

 ## Create an S3 bucket